 the bats in the new building.
 But unfortunately, most Asian free-tailed bats left the venue.

-The seventh bat festival was held in Sun Park Land Miyama limestone cave
+The 7th bat festival was held in Sun Park Land Miyama limestone cave in

 Bats.
 The cave is unique because it is a tourist

 colony.
 They are planning to change the cave from

 a sight-seeing destination into a centre

 The 8th bat festival was held at the foot of Mt.
 Fuji on August 24 and

 25, 2002 where there are a large number of natural

 caves along with forests, ideal for bat habitation.

 The 9th bat festival was held at Ueno Zoo on August 2 and 3, 2003.
 As the exhibition had been held for three month and the zoo is eminent and located in central